tpayne/devops-coord-framework/README.md

 	* Notifications - For email and slack IRC messaging
 	* SCM - For GIT and SVN SCM function(s) - currently only supporting cloning
 	* Container - For various container management commands - currently only supporting Docker
+	* Repository - For pushing and pulling files from repos - currently only file & Artifactory is supported

 Why have a framework?
 =====================